-Based on the direction of the Plan participants, the trustee of the Plan votes all Company stock held by it as a part of the Plan assets.
-If the trustee does not receive timely voting directions from a participant or beneficiary with respect to any Company stock allocated to that participant's or beneficiary's Company stock account, the trustee votes such Company stock in the same proportion as those shares of Company stock for which the Trustee has received proper direction for such matter.
+Based on the direction of the Plan participants, the Trustee of the Plan votes all Company stock held by it as a part of the Plan assets in accordance with directions from the Plan participants for the Company stock allocated to such participant's account.
+If the Trustee does not receive timely voting directions from a participant or beneficiary with respect to any Company stock allocated to that participant's or beneficiary's Company stock account, the Trustee votes such Company stock in the same proportion as those shares of Company stock for which the Trustee has received proper direction for such matter.